lukehinds/ansible-tpm-simulator/README.md

 Contribute
 ----------

 Please do!
-Pull requests are welcome as I have not done a great deal here yet!
+Pull requests are welcome.

 Author Information
 ------------------